As a parent, you want to prepare your children…

 You are not alone.

 Your children’s school can support you in teaching your children about puberty.
 Does your school teach Puberty: The Wonder Years?
 Do the lessons include 4th-grade puberty education?
 If so, your children will learn about puberty from two trusted adults: you and their teachers.
 This curriculum is taught in partnership with you.
 The lessons include family activities to help you have conversations with your children about puberty.
-During these talks, you can add your family and spiritual values.
-The curriculum also provides family resources to learn more about how to support your child through puberty.
+During these talks, you can add your family values and spiritual beliefs.
+The Puberty: The Wonder Years curriculum also provides family engagement resources to learn more about how to support your child through puberty.
+Please review our Parent Resources for additional information and support.